2023ab4/ab4/README.md

 ### Jupyter Notebooks
 Jupyter notebooks are also available in the notebooks directory to help reproduce the results from the paper.
 To use them:

-1. Install Jupyter by following the instructions at Jupyter.
+1. Install Python and Jupyter.
+For example, you can use https://www.anaconda.com/download.

 2. Start a Jupyter session: